nidup/vbot/README.md

     New command option to choose map
     use Guzzle for HTTP Client
-    A* lib for hero moving cf https://github.com/jmgq/php-a-star ?
+    [InProgress] A* lib for hero moving cf https://github.com/jmgq/php-a-star ?
-    FSM based Bot cf https://github.com/yohang/Finite ?
+    [InProgress] FSM based Bot cf https://github.com/yohang/Finite ?
-    Use a model to represent game state, observer to update ?
+    [InProgress] Use a model to represent game state, observer to update ?
+    Use collection for heroes, mines, taverns
+    Use Symfony Expression Language
     Store states, games

 ## Libraries deps: